Titelbild: Was tun, wenn das Holz sich beim Lasern verzieht?

 Store wood properly

-Bonus tips for the laser cutting itself
+Bonus tips for the laser cutting process itself

-• Use heat-resistant mats: Some mats prevent the laser heat from reflecting back and thus help keep the wood more stable.
+• Use heat-resistant mats: Some mats prevent the laser heat from reflecting back and help keep the wood more stable.

 Conclusion